 It is clear from the evidence presented in this case that at least some portion of the costs of Duke's program will, in fact, be incurred to acquire solar energy for compliance with the REPS solar set-aside.
-It is also clear that at least some portion of the costs will be incurred for the purpose of achieving the program's previously-stated broader goals.
-Finally, it is clear that a portion of the program costs will be incurred as a result of the federal tax normalization requirements applicable to public utilities.
+It is also clear that at least some portion of the costs will be incurred for the purpose of achieving the program's previously-stated Broader Benefits.